mui/material-ui/docs/pages/blog/mui-x-v7.md

 <DatePicker enableAccessibleFieldDOMStructure />
 ```

-For more details, please check out the [documentation section](/x/react-date-pickers/fields/#accessible-dom-structure).
+Check out the [Fields doc](/x/react-date-pickers/fields/) for more details.

 ### Support for date-fns v3